Shabana-Tabassum/PyRepo/README.md

    Power BI Data Visualization

+        The Data is imported from Sales Dataset.xlsx.
+The Sheets in the work book are viewed in Table view in Power BI Query Editor.
+        The Data is filtered and Visuals are created.
-        Sales Data Analysis Region, Category Wise using Geographical Map on screen and Hierarchy features to visualize Data Monthly, Quarterly, Yearly.
+        Report of Sales Dataset has Sales Data Analysis Region, Category Wise using Geographical Map on screen and Hierarchy features to visualize Data Monthly, Quarterly, Yearly.

    Python Data Visualization

+        Jupyter Book is used to Run Queries and the charts are built using Python Matlab, Pandas, Seaborn Libraries.

-        GDP Analysis by UN_Regions
+        Data Visualization has been created for GDP Analysis by UN_Regions.

    SQL